JCurley10/Where-Did-you-Come-From-Where-Did-you-Go-International-Tourism-Over-10-Years/README.md

 ## Conclusion and Further Analysis

+### Conclusions
-- In the four countries examined of the Inbound dataset, it appears that there is a relationship between the rate of change of GDP and Inbound tourism:
+- In the seven countries investigated above, there appears to be a relationship between the rate of change of GDP and Inbound tourism:
-  - The countries that had a positive percent change in GDP had a regularly positive, and increasing percent change in GDP and a similarly stady positive percent change increase of inbound tourists.
+  - The countries that had the most positive cumulative percent change in outbound or inbound tourists saw similar trends between percent change in tourism and precent change in GDP.
-  - For countries with a relatively flat percent change in GDP, they saw a relatively flat percent change (percent change that hover around 0) in inbound or outbound tourists.
+  - Countries with a smaller cumulative percent change in tourism over time also saw a consistently flat year-on-year percent change in GDP (percent change that hover around 0)
 - Iceland, whose tourism increased the most (both inbound and outbound), did not have a very high cumulative GDP percent change.
 Iceland is a unique country for other reasons including having a very small population, and a boom in popularity after the 2011 volcano erpution.

-* The source data also was difficult to manage, as each country may report toursim information differently, and there is no perfect way to count *real* tourists entering or leaving a country
+- The source data  was difficult to manage, as each country may report toursim information differently, and there is no perfect way to count *real* tourists entering or leaving a country

+### Further Analysis:
+* It would be interesting to compare the actual tourism and GDP percent growth correlations of all countries investigated in the percent change.
 * It would be valuable to compare the change in per-capita GDP to tourist rates by population in the future
-* It would be interesting to look at more than just GDP as a comparitive measure against tourism numbers
+* It would be interesting to look at more than just GDP as a comparitive measure against tourism numbers (See Iceland!)

 ----